IhabTag/bikeshare-api/README.md

-> CLI was added to the project root directory
+> CLI was added to the project's root directory to make it possible to **test "raw user inputs"**.
+You can run as follow:
-> You can run as follow:
+>
 > - Download the project and open the root directory from terminal
 > - Run  `$ python bikeshare_cli.py`
 > **Important Note:**